Alcazaba of the Alhambra: General layout and structure

 The Alcazaba has a roughly triangular layout, with the peaks of this triangle formed by the Torre de la Vela to the west, the Torre del Homenaje to the northeast, and the Torre Hueca to the southeast.
 The empty space within the walls of this triangle is occupied by a residential area with urban amenities.

-The fortress's is protected by multiple layers of walls.
+The fortress is protected by multiple layers of walls.
 This is especially evident on the northern side, where it is defended by up to three lines of walls corresponding to different elements of the Alhambra's defensive system.
 The inner wall is tall and punctuated by three small rectangular towers or bastions, with Zirid foundations.
 It connects to the Torre del Homenaje at one end and the Torre de la Vela at the other end.
 The second wall, below the inner wall, corresponds to an outer enclosing wall that surrounds the entire Alcazaba known as the adarve ('rampart').
 The third and outermost wall is part of the longer perimeter wall that encloses the entire Alhambra.
 In this area it also protects the road that runs between the city and the Alhambra's interior, passing through the gate known as Puerta de las Armas ('Gate of Arms').
 Within the area of this outer rampart, near the Puerta de las Armas, is a ruined structure that formerly housed the stables.
 The main southern and eastern walls of the Alcazaba, which form the other two sides of the "triangle", also stand behind an outer enclosing wall.

 The entrance to the Alcazaba compound is on its east side, facing the rest of the Alhambra.
 The entrance to the inner fortress, however, was hidden at the base of the Torre del Homenaje.
 Its obscured setting made it more difficult for any spies or observers to monitor movements within the fortress such as the changing of the guard.
 It was reached by a winding ramp which turned multiple times, slowing down any potential attackers.
 The gate itself has a bent passage, part of which is unroofed so as to allow defenders to throw projectiles from above onto any attackers entering the gate.

 The walls themselves are built mostly out of rammed earth, like the rest of the Alhambra.
 A lime-based concrete was used as a binding agent, especially around the base of walls that carried a heavy load.
 Brick was used for interior areas and decorative elements.
 Stone was used for the gate leading into the inner fortress.
 At the outer base of the defensive walls there is usually a sloped wall reinforcement called an alambor ('escarp'), which made attacking the walls more difficult.